 But one of the coolest parts about here, is that you can also take a guided underground tour.
 This labyrinth of tunnels were built in the 14th century and are nearly 20km long.

-I’ll work on a more comprehensive restaurants list in the future, but these are some of the great places to go eat and drink while you’re in Pilsen.
+These are some of the great places to go eat and drink in Pilsen.

 Bikers Bar: An underground biker themed bar that admittedly might not be for everyone.
 But if you want inexpensive beer and to meet some interesting people, this is my favorite spot in town.
 Location